When Is A Child Old Enough To Sit In A High Chair?

 AgeTypical Readiness

-6+ monthsIf not ready yet, keep practicing
+6+ monthsIf not ready yet, keep practising supported sitting and check again

 Signs Baby is NOT Ready Yet